apache/ignite-3/modules/platforms/python/README.md

 ### *C extension*

-The core of the package is an C++ extension.
+The core of the package is a C++ extension.
 It shares the code with the Ignite C++ Client.
 The package is pre-built for the most common platforms, but you may need to build it if your platform is not included.

 Linux building requirements: